 Signs and symptoms of ITBS include:

 Addressing the underlying causes of the condition is essential in reducing further stress and preventing deterioration.
-Depending on the severity of the condition, directed treatment to the injured ITB will be necessary to achieve proper recovery.
+Depending on the severity of the condition, addressing the injured ITB will be necessary to recover properly.